AdobeDocs/workfront.en/help/quicksilver/manage-work/tasks/assign-tasks/modify-task-assignments-overview.md

 When you delete a user from a task with the following Duration&nbsp;Types:

-* **Simple:** The planned hours assigned to that user are subtracted from the task’s total planned hours.
+* **Simple:** The planned hours assigned to that user are subtracted from the task's total planned hours.

   >[!IMPORTANT]
   >